pbarbeira/kantar-codetest/README.md

 This repository contains the implementation for the coding challenge asked for Kantar's interview process, a library system management application.

-## Features
-* List all Books
-* Filter by Title, Author
-* Add a new Book
-* Update a Book - not allowed if the book is borrowed
-* Delete a Book - not allowed if the book is borrowed
-* Borrow a Book
-* Deliver a Book

 # Installation
 * Clone repository or download .zip
 * Navigate to **KantarBooks.sln** directory